gravitational/teleport/rfd/0164-scoped-rbac.md

     - App
 ```

-Join tokens created by roles granted within a scope must have `parent_resource_group` equal to this scope `/dev` or a more specific scope, e.g. `/dev/lab`
+Join tokens created by roles granted within a scope must have `parent_resource_group` equal to this scope `/dev` or a more specific scope, e.g. `/dev/lab`.

+**Note:** To implement this, the token can be exchanged for the host certificate with `parent_resource_id` encoded in it.
+This way nodes can't set the nodes to any resource groups other than the parent.
+By default, all existing join tokens will use `/` as a default resource group.

 #### Access Requests